-Understanding Straddle News Trading and Why It Doesn’t Work and What to do Instead.
+Understanding Straddle News Trading and Why It Doesn't Work and What to do Instead

 What is Straddle News Trading?

-Straddle news trading involves placing two pending orders—a buy order above the current price and a sell order below the current price—prior to a major news release.
 When the news is released, the expectation is that the market will react strongly, triggering one of the orders and leading to a profitable trade.
 Traders often use this strategy during high-impact news events, such as central bank announcements, employment reports, and GDP releases.

 Why Straddle News Trading Doesn't Work